Our programmes are designed to give students a practical experience that will help with their educational path and career choice.

 an extra pair of hands to look after guests, making breakfasts, cleaning rooms, etc. The day

-This is normally finished by lunchtime and the student has time off until late afternoon when the
+is normally finished by lunchtime and the student has time off until late afternoon when the next

-next guests start to arrive.
-Tasks will include helping to take bookings, welcoming guests, making
+guests start to arrive.
+Tasks will include helping to take bookings, welcoming guests, making teas

-teas and coffees and similar activities.
+and coffees and similar activities.
 Not all tourism placement are farm based.
-These
+These placements

-placements are perfect for girls interested in tourism and the country life but not wanting to be
+are perfect for girls interested in tourism and the country life but not wanting to be outside all

-outside all day.
-A couple of our agri-tourism placements have cookery schools attached to them
+day.
+A couple of our agri–tourism placements have cookery schools attached to them which are

 Landscaping: The landscaping programme is a very specific experience, aimed at landscape students.
 They want to come to